lbruun-net/maven4-central-publish-example-multi/README.md

 - Must be using the [Maven CI Friendly feature](https://maven.apache.org/maven-ci-friendly.html) and the version element must be `<version>${revision}${sha1}${changelist}</version>`.
-(IMO, all your projects should be using the Maven CI Friendly paradigm)
+(IMO, all your projects should be using the Maven CI Friendly version paradigm)

 - Must have a profile named `release-to-central` and one named `ci`.
 See the example in this repo.